dhellmann/openshift-enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 ## Drawbacks

 1. The API will be unavailable from time to time during the installation.
-2. Coreos-installer cannot be used in the cloud environment.
+2. Coreos-installer cannot be used in a cloud environment.
+3. We need to build new integration with RHACM and Hive for orchestration.

 ## Alternatives